lekoala/silverstripe-mandrill/README.md

 ==================

-This module create a new admin section that allows you to see results from your api calls right from the Silverstripe CMS without having to log into mandrillapp.com
+This module create a new admin section that allows you to see results from your api calls right from the SilverStripe CMS without having to log into mandrillapp.com